aeon0/d4lf/README.md

 @Blizzard, please dont take this away from us.
 I can not bear to look at another affix...

 [![Alt text for thumbnail](assets/thumbnail.jpg)](https://streamable.com/m84fnq)

+## Features
+- Filter items in inventory and if chest is open also in chest tabs (can be configured which ones)
+- Filter by item type and item power
+- Filter by affix and thresholds of their values
+- Filter by aspects and threshold of their values
+- Automatically mark everything that does not pass the filter as junk

 ## Getting Started

 ### Game Settings
-- Supported resolutions: 1920x1080
+- Supported resolutions: 1920x1080, 2560x1440 (not well tested yet)
 - Font size must be set to small in the Gameplay Settings
 - Game Language must be English
-- You can keep the Advanced Tooltips turned on.
-But the "Compare" should not be active so your current items do not show up.

 ### Run
-- Execute d4lf.exe.
-Diablo 4 must be running when starting to get the window resolution.
-- When ingame and you want to filter items in your inventory.
-Press F11 to start the filter process.
-To stop immediately, press F12.
+- Execute d4lf.exe and go to your D4 screen.
+- There is a small overlay on the center bottom with buttons:
+  - toggle: Make the console visiable or hide it
+  - filter: Start filtering items
+  - scripts: In case there are any scripts attached, run them
+- Alternative use the hotkeys. e.g. f11 for filtering
 - All items that do not match any of your filter configs will be marked as junk

-Note: If you get an error and it disappears very quickly, run the .exe in the command line.

-Note2: If the item description doesnt show while hovering and is very laggy, try to move to another area without any events and less people around.
+Note: If the item description does not show while hovering and is very laggy, try to move to another area without any events and less people around.

 ### Configs
 The config folder contains:
 - __filter_aspects.yaml__: Filter settings for aspects.
 - __filter_affixes.yaml__: Filter settings for affixes.
-- __params.ini__: Different hotkey settings.
-Mainly you want to adjust your hotkey to open the inventory.
+- __params.ini__: Different hotkey settings and number of chest stashes that should be looked at.
 - __game.ini__: Settings regarding color thresholds and image positions.
 You dont need to touch this.

 ## How to filter